mhzed/bna/readme.md

 ## Usage

-From command line, just type
+In your node projects' root directory (where package.json is), from command line just type

     bna